SaakaD/EA-Spring-Project/README.md

 # EA-Spring-Project
 Prescription Management System
 Background
-Prescription Management System (PMS) is designed to automate the management of prescriptions for a pharmacy named "Drugs for You."
+Medication Management System (PMS) is designed to automate the management of prescriptions for a pharmacy named "Drugs for You."
 The system keeps track of customer information, prescription history, and medications stocked by the pharmacy.
 The goal is to facilitate efficient tracking of patient prescriptions and medication dispensing.
 The system must track the following information:
 Patient Information
 i.
 Patient’s name